CenturyLinkCloud/mdw/mdw/build.md

   - Check if mdw-cli-{{version}}.zip and mdw-{{version}}.jar binaries are uploaded, Jenkins publish task should have done that.

 13 - Update support items delivered with this build to Resolved status.

-14 - mdw-buildpack
-   - Check if the build uploaded new mdw.war at https://github.com/CenturyLinkCloud/mdw-buildpack/tree/master/resources/mdw
-   - Check if the build uploaded new mdw.war at https://ne1itcprhas62.ne1.savvis.net/PCF_Buildpacks_PUB_DEV/mdw-buildpack

-15 - Publishing to AppFog
+14 - Publishing to AppFog
-   -  go to root of mdw-demo project
+   -  go to root of mdw-demo project (check correct dev/prod manifest.yml is there)
-   -  Update and check-in MDW_VERSION in (https://ne1itcprhas62.ne1.savvis.net/MDW_DEV/mdw60_internal/blob/master/assets/com/centurylink/mdw/env/manifest.yml.appfog_dev)
-   -  Copy content of above file into mdw-demo/manifest.yml
    -  cf login -a https://api.useast.appfog.ctl.io -o MDWF -u manoj.agrawal@centurylink.com
    -  Select a space (or press enter to skip): Prod (Dev for snapshots)
    -  cf push

-16 - TODO: Publish NPM package
+15 - TODO: Publish NPM package

-17 - Run task 1 to 4 and commit the files to start work on post release SNAPSHOT builds
+16 - Run task 1 to 4 and commit the files to start work on post release SNAPSHOT builds